RavenfieldCommunity/docs/en/Projects/havenm.md

 > **Can HavenM run on mac/linux?**
 >
 > Yes.
-Refer [this](https://www.howtogeek.com/738967/how-to-use-steams-proton-to-play-windows-games-on-linux/#how-to-use-proton-for-steam) to enable Proton and install HavenM manually like on Windows.
+Refer [this](https://www.howtogeek.com/738967/how-to-use-steams-proton-to-play-windows-games-on-linux/#how-to-use-proton-for-steam) to enable Proton and install HavenM manually like on Windows, because runs HavenM natively may cause some bugs.
 >
 > Auto-updater and installation script are unavailable now.
 >